qexat/garnet/README.md

  * Math is checked by default
  * Stack unwinding without recovery -- very nice compromise of complexity
+ * UTF-8 everywhere

 ## Functionality sacrificed for simplicity

  * match blocks on function params, like Erlang -- just syntactic sugar
  * Monomorphized generics -- for now?
+ * Cool arbitrary/rational number types -- can be a lib.

 # Toolchain